B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 Don't cheat yourself

-If you're a regular to the site, you'll know as a session guitarist, writer and guitar tutor; I'm not a fan of relying solely on "cheat chords".
-Why?
-Because you end up wasting time putting off the inevitable.
+If you’re a regular to the site, you’ll know as a session guitarist, writer and tutor, I’m not a fan of relying solely on “cheat chords”.

 For this reason, you'll find not one but two tremendously simple stepping stone chord variations of the B Major chord below.

-Let's get stuck in then!
+Let’s get stuck in, then!

 B Major Chord Notations

-B Major | B | B Maj | B Major triad
+B major | B | B Maj | B major triad

 B Major Chord Theory Facts x 5

-1. The B Major chord contains the notes: B - D# - F#.
+1. The B major chord contains the notes: B – D# – F#.
 These notes repeat all over the guitar fretboard (7 of each between the open and 12th frets alone).
-As a result, we can play a B chord using many different shapes and voicings
+As a result, we can play a B chord using many different shapes and voicings.

-2. The B Major chord is made up of notes taken from the B Major scale.
+2. The B major chord is made up of notes taken from the B major scale.
 Notably, the 1st (root), 3rd (Major third) and 5th (perfect fifth)

-3. The B Major chord formula is: 1 - 3 - 5
+3. The B major chord formula is: 1 – 3 – 5

-4. If we describe a song as being "in the key of B Major" the first chord (aka the tonic) in the key signature is the B Major
+4. If we describe a song as being “in the key of B major” the first chord (aka the tonic) in the key signature is the B major

-5. B Major, E Major and F# Major make up the I - IV - V (1-4-5) chords in the key of F Major.
+5. B major, E major and F# major make up the I – IV – V (1-4-5) chords in the key of F major.
 This chord progression is one of the most widely used across all styles of popular music.

-Good to know: I show the best fingerings in the finger position circles in the chord diagrams below.
+I show the best fingerings in the finger position circles in the chord diagrams below.
 Find the chord notes below the chord boxes with the B root highlighted in blue.

 Shape 1 - The Proper B Major Chord: The "E Shape"

-We will look at how to play the B Major chord in reverse order (the less easy barre chord shapes to the easy beginner shapes).
-We'll look at the two most widely used full B chord shapes to start with; the "E shape" and the "A shape".
+We will look at how to play the B major chord in reverse order (the less easy barre chord shapes to the easy beginner shapes).

 There isn't an easy open B chord shape where the B root note is in the bass position.
 This is unlike the easier open beginner chords like C, A, G, E and D, for example.